Emergent behaviors of the singular continuum Kuramoto model and its graph limit: The singular continuum Kuramoto model

 where $\psi_\varepsilon$ is defined as in \eqref{B-12-1} and $h_\varepsilon$ is defined as in \eqref{B-3-1}.
 We can define

 It can be easily shown that $g_\varepsilon$ is Lipschitz continuous, since $\psi_\varepsilon$ is bounded and $h_\varepsilon$ is Lipschitz continuous.
 Then we can write \eqref{C-4} as

 Therefore, the regularized Cauchy problem \eqref{C-4} has a unique global solution $\theta_\varepsilon \in C([0,T]; L^2(\Omega))$ due to Picard-Lindelöf's Theorem.
 Then, we can establish the existence of a solution to \eqref{A-2} using Proposition \ref{P3.2}.
 Since the proof is very lengthy, we briefly sketch a proof strategy as follows. \begin{itemize} \item Step A:~We show that the sequence $(\theta_\varepsilon)_{\varepsilon>0}$ is equicontinuous in $t$ and relatively compact for every fixed $t\in [0,T]$, which allows us to extract a convergent subsequence in the space $C([0,T);L^2(\Omega))$. \item Step B:~We show that the limit of this subsequence solves \eqref{A-2}. \end{itemize} The detailed argument for the above steps will be given in Appendix \ref{App-A}. \end{proof} \begin{remark} It is clear that if $\theta_\varepsilon$ solves \eqref{C-4} with initial data $\theta^\mathrm{in}$, then $\theta_\varepsilon + 2\pi$ also solves \eqref{C-4} with initial data $\theta^\mathrm{in} + 2\pi$.
 The same is true for $\theta$ solving \eqref{A-2}.
 Therefore, throughout this paper, we can consider all angles modulo $2\pi$, i.e. $\theta_\varepsilon(t,x), \theta(t,x) \in (-\pi,\pi]$.
-We will establish Filippov uniqueness for $S^1$-valued angles $\theta$ in Theorem \ref{T4.1} later. \end{remark}
+We will establish Filippov uniqueness for $S^1$-valued angles $\theta$ in Theorem \ref{T4.1} later.
+Since classical solutions are also solutions in the weaker Filippov sense, we automatically obtain uniqueness of classical solutions with this argument. \end{remark}